The mission of Exodus Vision is to equip African churches for Evangelism, Education, and Economic Development.

 WHO ARE WE?

 Exodus Vision is a 501(c)(3) Christian non-profit founded in March 2007.
-For the last 12 years, we have been sending missionary teams to Africa, mainly for training hundreds of rural and refugee pastors and for supporting various church projects.
+For many years, we have been sending missionary teams to Africa, mainly for training hundreds of rural and refugee pastors and for supporting various church projects.

 Our mission is to equip African churches for Evangelism, Education, and Economic Development.
 Our vision was inspired by the story in the book of Exodus that describes the journey of the Israelites from Egypt to the Promised Land.
 As God told Moses near the burning bush, we believe that God has seen the misery of His people in Africa.
 He has heard them crying out, and He is concerned about their suffering.